getify/monio/MONADS.md

 Do you like to use `if` and `try..catch` and `for..of` loops?
 You may have noticed that FP and monads seem to throw all that stuff out the window, in favor of long chains of curried and composed function calls.
 What if you could get all the power of `IO` but opt-in to the more typically-imperative style of code where helpful?

 `IO.do(..)` takes a JS generator, whose code looks like the `async..await` style that most JS devs are so familiar with.
-When you `yield` a value, if its monadic, it's automatically chained and unwrapped.
-And if it's asynchronous (a promise), the code automatically "awaits" the completion.
+When you `yield` a value, if its monadic, it's automatically chained and unwrapped (just as if you had an `IO` to `chain(..)` from).
+And if the result is asynchronous (a promise), the code inside the generator automatically pauses to "await" the completion.

 Taken together with all its facets, **Monio**'s `IO` (and `IOx` superset) is the "one monad to rule them all".